-Kumite or sparring and Sports KarateApply your skills in safe but competitive environment
+Kumite or sparring and Sports KarateApply your skills in a safe but competitive environment

 Within this part of the curriculum, students participate in set drills and free fighting.
 The goal of kumite training is to hone students’ ability to apply their techniques correctly while working with a partner.
 This training allows students to increase their skills via application against a range of opponents of differing size and temperament.
 Kumite builds on a student’s previous Tan Gan Ho training.
 Tan Gun Ho is a unique training system system developed by Sensei Fujimoto (8th Dan) and used within AAMA to develop technical skills and application within the three main areas of: